tanjieling0/tp/docs/UserGuide.md

 <section id="list">

-## Listing all persons : `list`
+## Listing all contacts : `list`

-Shows a list of all persons in the address book.
+Shows a list of all contacts in the address book.

 Format: `list`
 ![list](images/list.png)